0xsmit49/MetaMiles/README.md

   * The LI.FI SDK is used to bridge rewards cross-chain
   * Circle’s CCTP V2 facilitates secure asset transfer
-* Reward is delivered to the user’s preferred destination chain or to their Circle Wallet
+* Reward is delivered to the user’s preferred destination chain

 ### 6. Ongoing Use